henriquelucio/random-password-generator/README.md

 This is a simple project made to learn more about html, css and javascript

-Clicking in "Generate Password" button will generate a new random password Clicking at the copy icon at the right will automatically copy the password for you
+Clicking in "Generate Password" button will generate a new random password<br>
+Clicking at the copy icon at the right will automatically copy the password for you

 Planed to-do: